 Commissioner Young knew about the group trying to get private donations to help fund the museum but this was the first he had heard about naming rooms.
 He questioned if it was in good taste to refurbish the courthouse with as much historic value as possible and then begin to commercialize it by naming rooms for commercial contributors.
 He did not a problem with plaques on the walls.
-Travel and Tourism plans to give the courthouse $1/2\phi$ room tax money as soon as the Board of Commissioners passes the room tax rate increase.
-This would be approximately \$150,000 that the courthouse would receive each and every year from Travel and Tourism.
+Travel and Tourism plans to give

 Chairman Moyer stated that he would speak with J.W.
-Davis of Carolina Bank and emphasize that our commitment is with Carolina First and negotiate that if the bank changes its name we would no longer have that obligation.
+Davis of Carolina First Bank and emphasize that our commitment is with Carolina First Bank and if the bank changes its name we would have to renegotiate the naming of the room at that time.
 Money is needed for the museum to be successful and the money from Travel and Tourism is only a small amount of what is needed.